EthanRutherford/fast-fuzzy/README.md

 Additionally, when a subtree of the trie can be determined to have no string long enough to score > threshold, the entire subtree is skipped entirely.
 This can significantly improve search times compared with a bruteforce search.

+## A note about normalization
+utf8 normalization is not optional, all strings will be normalized internally at minimum.
+Match positions, as a result, refer to positions *within the normalized string*.
+Match positions are, however, mapped back to the position in the string *before* whitespace and symbols are stripped out.
+Therefore, it is highly recommended that if one intends on using returned match data, you normalize the strings you intend to search by.
+This can be done by calling `string.normalize()`.

 ## exports
 | name | description | signature |